FutureFractal/goldensun-notes/lan/README.md

 # 2 Author

 This folder specifically is maintained by Lan <lanhikarixx@gmail.com>.

-Contact by email (add title GITHUB or via the pret discord server.)
+You can always chat with me.
+Please start the email title with `"GITCHAT"` so that I can find you!

 # 3 See also

 1. [delta-trace](<https://github.com/delta-domain-rnd/delta-trace>)
 	- Notes and articles on creating proofs of concepts, researching, and studying.
 2. [lan-setup-notes](<https://github.com/LanHikari22/lan-setup-notes>)
-	- For notes on configurations and setting up of projects and systems!
+	- For notes on configurations and setting up of projects and systems.
 3. [dism-exe-notes](<https://github.com/dism-exe/dism-exe-notes/tree/main/lan>)
 	- For notes on the process of reverse engineering games, running code analysis, and creating new tools!
+This is about reverse engineering the Mega Man Battle Network series.
 4. [goldensun-notes](<https://github.com/FutureFractal/goldensun-notes/tree/main/lan>) **You are here!**
-	1. Similar to `dism-exe-notes` but for reverse engineering the `goldensun` games on the `GBA`!
+	- Similar to `dism-exe-notes` but for reverse engineering the `goldensun` games on the `GBA`!